Angela Browning: House of Lords

 On 9 July 2010, she was created a life peer as Baroness Browning, of Whimple in the County of Devon, and was introduced in the House of Lords on 13 July 2010, where she sits as a Conservative.

 On 11 May 2011, it was announced that Lady Browning would replace James Brokenshire as the Minister for Crime Prevention and Anti-Social Behaviour Reduction in the coalition government following the resignation of Lady Neville-Jones as Security Minister.
 Lady Browning also became the Home Office Minister of State in the House of Lords, making her the lead for all Home Office business in the Upper House.

-She resigned from government on health grounds on 16 September 2011, and was replaced in the Home Office by Lord Henley.
+She resigned from government on health grounds on 16 September 2011, remaining a member of the House of Lords, and was replaced in the Home Office by Lord Henley.

 She was interviewed in 2015 as part of The History of Parliament's oral history project.

 Personal life

 She married David Browning on 6 January 1968 in Bournemouth.
 They have two sons.